blackhats-games/portfolio/README.md

-## Game Developer 💻 , Book Author 📖 , 3D Artist 🎨
+## Game Developer, Book Author, 3D Artist

 ## My Skills 🧠
 I began exploring game development at the age of 12, and I am now almost 17.
 Over the years, I have developed a strong interest in how interactive experiences can combine atmosphere, narrative, and gameplay.
 This passion has motivated me to continue improving my skills and pursue game development as both a creative and professional path.